hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - config a posture polict in ISE to <span style="color: #bb6600;">install the MS17-010 patch</span> before allowing access on the network
       - config a posture policy in ISE to <span style="color: #bb6600;">check that an endpoint patch level</span> is met before allowing access on the network
     - benefit of conducting device compliance checks: <span style="color: #bb6600;">validate if anti-virus software is installed</span>
+    - a benefit of performing device compliance: <span style="color: #bb6600;">verification of the latest OS patches</span>
   - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network